 C:\Program Files (x86)\NVIDIA Corporation\

-3) Reboot the system then install the driver again.
-Please select “Custom” and check “perform clean installation” (when you see below two screens) while installing the driver.
+3) Reboot the system, then install the driver again.
+Make sure you select “Custom” and check “Perform a clean installation” (when you see the two screens below) as you install the driver.

 Solution 4: Reinstall the operating system

 The final solution you can try is to reinstall Windows.

 Note: Reinstalling Windows will remove all files, documents and the software stored in the drive where the system is installed.
 Before you get started, please back up all important files and documents.

 After reinstalling the system, try to install the driver again.